exploded/mhp-ascom-alpaca/README.md

 <img src="https://raw.githubusercontent.com/exploded/mhp-ascom-alpaca/refs/heads/main/NINAfocuser.jpg" alt="Focuser">

 ## Instructions
 Plug the MHP into a Windows computer and it will be recognised as a USB HID device - no drivers are needed.
 Download and run the mhp.exe executable on the same computer the MHP is plugged into.
-Run N.I.N.A and it should be able to fiund and connect to the MHP as a switch device and a focuser.
+Run N.I.N.A and it should be able to find and connect to the MHP as a switch device and a focuser device.